 In a perfect world, the most effective air filter you could buy for your HVAC system would capture up to 99.9% of particles but allow the air to pass through without straining your HVAC’s blower or other moving parts.

 If you’re wondering what the most effective type of air filter is, then read on.
-We discuss the importance of air conditioner filter replacements, discuss the filter ratings, and compare popular products.
+We discuss the importance of air conditioner filter replacements, discuss the best air filter ratings, and compare popular products.

 Why Are Air Filters Important in Your HVAC System?